Dip into this homemade sweet potato hummus – made with few ingredients and even fewer steps!

 Why Sweet Potatoes?

 For my first hummus endeavor, I wanted to give it a bit of a twist.
-This is why I decided to add some sweet potato to give it a boost of flavour.
+This is why I decided to add some sweet potato to give it a boost of flavor.

 I’m a huge fan of sweet potatoes, so I just knew this ingredient combination would be a clear winner for me.